aschleg/hypothetical/README.md

     sample data are available
 * Variance
   - Several algorithms are also available for computing variance.
+* Simulation of Correlation Matrices
+  - Multiple simulation algorithms are available for generating correlation matrices.

 ### Critical Value Tables and Lookup Functions